OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md

   As with any authentication mechanism, the password reset process should have protection against automated or brute-force attacks.
 There are a variety of different methods that can be used to achieve this, such as rate limiting or the use of CAPTCHA.
 These are particularly important on functionality that triggers external actions (such as sending an email or SMS), or when the user is entering a password reset token.

-  It is also possible to protect against these attacks by "locking out" the account from the password reset process.
-However, this would prevent a legitimate user from being able to reset their password and regain access to their account, effectively resulting in a denial of service.
+  It is also possible to protect against brute-force attacks by locking out the account from the password reset process after a certain number of consecutive attempts.
+This could also prevent a legitimate user from being able to reset their password and regain access to their account, however.

 - Is it vulnerable to common attacks?